EFT for Grief FAQs

 Yes.
 EFT tapping is trauma-informed and extremely effective for sudden, unexpected, or traumatic deaths and losses.
 It calms shock, reduces intrusive thoughts, and helps to stabilise adn recalibrate your nervous system.
 Many people report feeling clearer and calmer and better able to process their experience.
 The best part, is that EFT tapping is a highly collaborative process that places you in charge of what's focussed on.

 If your loss was traumatic, please do reach out for a free consult to discuss your needs.
 You don’t have to struggle as EFT is safe and gentle.
+You may like to check out - EFT for Different Types of Grief

 Can EFT help with anticipatory grief during illness or cancer?